Jos LeDuc: World Wrestling Federation (1988)

 LeDuc returned to wrestling after a year's absence.
 He made his first appearance for the World Wrestling Federation (WWF) on March 19, 1988, when he defeated Brady Boone in a dark match at a WWF Superstars taping.

-He made his first house show appearance on April 22, defeating Jose Luis Rivera in White Plains, NY.
+He made his first house show appearance on April 22, defeating Jose Luis Rivera in White Plains, New York.
 On May 9 at a show in Ontario, LeDuc added Frenchy Martin as his manager.
 On July 4 (in a match taped on June 21 in Glens Falls, NY, LeDuc made his first television appearance as "The Headbanger/Butcher LeDuc" on WWF Prime Time Wrestling.
 He lost to Brian Costello via disqualification after he refused to cease headbutting his preliminary opponent.
 On July 16 in Landover, MD he sustained his first pinfall loss when he was defeated by Sam Houston.
 His final WWF match came a day later when he again lost to Houston in Hershey, PA although he did have a match versus Tito Santana which was broadcast on July 25 on Prime Time Wrestling, but it was likely recorded much earlier.
 He suffered a pinfall loss in that encounter with Santana.